 The odds of winning the Powerball?
-They are one in more than 292 million, according to the Powerball website.
-Odds are this isn’t the best way to spend your money.
+About one in more than 292.2 million.
+Odds are, this definitely isn’t the best way to spend your money.

 It’s no secret that looking good will cost you.
 But you might be shocked to learn just how much your monthly beauty routine costs.

-Manicure devotees get their nails done once a week at an average of nearly $21 for a basic manicure, or nearly $31 for a deluxe manicure, according to Statista.
+Manicure devotees get their nails done once a week at an average of nearly $23 for a basic manicure, or around $33 for a deluxe manicure, according to Statista.
 Instead, buy a bottle of top-rate nail polish for $12.50 that will last a few months and a deluxe manicure set for $20 and give yourself a home manicure.
-You’ll save anywhere from $1,000 to $1,500 a year, not including tip.
+You’ll save anywhere from about $1,200 to $1,700 a year, not including tips.

 Although reading is not a “guilty” pleasure, buying books that just sit on your shelf is.
 After all, how often do you actually re-read the books you purchase?
-The average adult paperback book costs $9.44, according to the School Library Journal, which means that if you read two books a month, you’re spending $226.56 a year on books.
-And of course, that number goes up if you’re buying hardcover books.
+The average paperback book costs between $13.95-$17.95, according to Mill City Press, which means that if you read two books a month, you’re spending an average of $384 a year on books.
+And of course, that number goes up if you’re buying hardcovers.